bomquote/modality/README.rst

 Also, when hardware designers work with external teams, like a CM team, the CM team must come up to speed on the design.
 But, it is difficult for non-dedicated staff who were not involved in the design process to fully comprehend a hardware product as a system.
-Clearly defined test suites for subassembly and system reviews are helpful if they exist.
+Clearly defined test suites for subassembly and system requirement documents are helpful if they exist.
 But, usually early in the design phase they do not exist and how to go about creating them is non-standard.

-Generally, a reliance on individual talents and heroics of individuals and the responsible designers is how these issues are overcome.
+Generally, a reliance on individual talents and heroics of the responsible designers is how these issues are overcome.
 Test suites built with Modality should help to reduce reliance on individual heroics and instead help to formalize a standardized process for tests and system reviews.

 Common types of issues that test suites built with Modality should help address
 include: